mikegoatly/html2md/README.md

 images from a different location, relative or absolute.
 - `DefaultCodeLanguage`: The default code language to apply to code blocks mapped from `pre` tags.
 The default is `csharp`.
-- `IncludeTags`: The set of tags to include in the conversion process.
+- `IncludeTags`: The set of tags or XPaths for tags to include in the conversion process.
 If this is empty then all elements will processed.
-- `ExcludeTags`: The set of tags to exclude from the conversion process.
+- `ExcludeTags`: The set of tags or XPaths for tags to exclude from the conversion process.
 You can use this if there are certain parts of a document you don't want translating to markdown, e.g. aside, nav, etc.
 - `CodeLanguageClassMap`: A dictionary mapping between class names that can appear on `pre` tags and the language they map to.E.g. you might map the class name "sh_csharp" to "csharp" and "sh_powershell" to "powershell".
 - `FrontMatter`: Configuration for how Front Matter metadata should be emitted into a converted document.